 Expansion: Perhaps you have decided to buy another company, are thinking of developing a different way of working, or are incorporating a new business strategy?

-Financial distress: Your business is losing money because costs are too high, and debts are growing to a level that is unmanageable – meaning you are having difficulty or are unable to pay your creditors.
+Financial distress: Your business is losing money because costs are too high, and debts are growing to an unmanageable level – meaning you are having difficulty or are unable to pay your creditors.

 Legal compliance: New legislation may have come in, which means you are subsequently forced to review your process or introduce new processes which need to be adopted quickly to fit into your existing business structure.